 Sonoma Land Trust: This organization, which has protected nearly 50,000 acres of scenic, natural, agricultural and open land in the county (and continues to do so), offers free public outings throughout the year, usually led by a naturalist.
 If you join as a member, you’ll have access to even more outings.
 Here’s the schedule for public outings.

 Sonoma Ecology Center: Sonoma Ecology Center works to enhance and sustain the ecological health of Sonoma Valley, offering classes, undertaking research, restoring habitat, and helping to protect land.
 At certain times of the year, the Ecology Center offers hikes on protected lands (their springtime hikes at Van Hoosear Wildflower Preserve are not to be missed!).
 The hikes are often free.
 Check their event calendar to see what’s coming up.

 Pepperwood Preserve (2130 Pepperwood Preserve Road, Santa Rosa, 707-591-9310): This 3,120-acre preserve in the mountains northeast of Santa Rosa is rich in biodiversity and serves as a refuge for hundreds of plant and animal species.
 The Preserve offers an extensive range of activities; many are hikes, and many are free (although donations are appreciated).
-View the write-up of upcoming events.
+View Its list of future events.

 Self-Guided Hiking Tours